nautechsystems/nautilus_trader/docs/user_guide/orders.md

 ### Trigger Offset Type
-Applicable to conditional trailing STOP trigger orders, specifies the method of triggering modification of the STOP price based on the offset from the 'market' (bid, ask or last price and applicable).
+Applicable to conditional trailing STOP trigger orders, specifies the method of triggering modification of the stop price based on the offset from the 'market' (bid, ask or last price and applicable).

 - `DEFAULT`: The default offset type for the exchange (typically `PRICE`).
 - `PRICE`: The offset is based on a price difference.